 Saint Joseph’s Day, March 19th, is, in Italy, also Father’s Day.
-The feast and festival—which always falls in the midst of Lent—is especially commemorated and celebrated in Sicily.
+Coincindentally, it is also the birthdate of Anita Josephine Di Camillo a family matriarch—hence her middle name after the saint.
+The feast and festival—which always falls in the midst of Lent—is especially commemorated and celebrated in Sicily in particular.

-The tradition of the St. Joseph table of food “la tavala di San Giuseppe” has its origins in Sicily legend during the Middle Ages and attributes the end of a devastating drought to a prayer-devotion that the Sicilian people made to St. Joseph.
-This celebration is a symbolic “thank you” and renewal of the Sicilian people’s devotion to him.
-It is a shared celebration with the entire community where the riches of food are given as alms to the poor: Traditional etiquette is that no one can be turned away from this table.
-As it is a living tradition, it has many interpreters and many food entries have been added and deleted along the way but two constants remain: no meat and sesame-coated breads in symbolic shapes.
+The tradition of the St. Joseph’s Table of food-- “la tavala di San Giuseppe”-- has its origins in a Sicilian legend from the Middle Ages and attributes the end of a devastating drought to a prayer-devotion that the Sicilian people made to St. Joseph.
+This continuous celebration is a symbolic “Thank You”-- and a renewal of the Sicilian people’s devotion to him.
+It is a shared celebration with the entire community, where the riches of food are given as alms to the poor: Traditional etiquette is that no one can be turned away from this table.
+As it is a living tradition, it has many interpreters and many food entries have been added and deleted along the way, but two constants remain: (1) no meat, and (2) sesame-coated breads in symbolic shapes.

 The Latin Cross: Symbol of suffering and salvation.

-A Sheaf of Wheat: Wheat is a reminder that, when a single, tiny grain of wheat falls into the ground and dies, it bears much more food at harvest
+A Sheaf of Wheat: Wheat is a reminder that, when a single, tiny grain of wheat falls into the ground and dies, it bears much more food at harvest-time.

-Ironically the Di Camillo family founded their first bakery on the same street in Niagara Falls as their parish church—Saint Joseph’s—which has married and buried, baptized and anointed generations of us.
-Indeed, the first bakery also served as a grocery store where many items, from tuna to tomato paste to eggplant Caponata could be picked up in preparation for St. Joseph’s table.
+Ironically the Di Camillo family founded their first bakery on the very same street in Niagara Falls as their parish church—named Saint Joseph’s—which has married and buried, baptized and anointed generations of us.
+Indeed, the first bakery also served as a grocery store where many items, from tuna to tomato paste to eggplant Caponata could be picked up in preparation for St. Joseph’s tables throughout Niagara Falls.

 As no feast is complete without dessert, no Saint Joseph’s altar would be finished without the flourish of sweet items.
 The Di Camillo family has supplied a dessert banquet of biscotti and cookies.
-Our celebrated Biscotti Di Prato (rated #1 by the New York Times), our authentic Silician fig-filled Bucaletti Cucudatti, Biscotti Regina (another anise cookie, covered in those sorrowful sesame seeds); Biscotti di Vino, the venerable biscuit made with red wine (and covered with sesame seeds), Pane di Spagne (our larger, more airy biscotti), and Biscotti Amaretti a cookie fundamental to any Sicilian dessert platter.
+Our celebrated Biscotti Di Prato (rated #1 in a nationwide taste-test by The New York Times), our authentic Silician fig-filled Bucaletti Cucudatti, Biscotti Regina (another anise cookie, covered in those sorrowful sesame seeds), Biscotti di Vino, the venerable biscuit made with red wine (and covered with sesame seeds), Pane di Spagne (our larger, more airy biscotti), and Biscotti Amaretti, a cookie fundamental to any Sicilian dessert platter.